Cybersecurity-LINKS/cybersecurity-links.github.io/docs_mediterraneus/running-the-protocol/issuer-rs.md

 ```

 Sometimes it may be useful to **override** `.env` parameters using cli args.
-The complete list of parameters is available typing the `cargo run -- --help` command
+The complete list of parameters is available typing the `cargo run --profile develop -- --help` command

 For example, it is possible to define parameters for testing on different nodes: